 Our exposure to market risk is primarily confined to our investment securities and notes payable.
 The primary objective of our investment activities is to preserve our capital to fund operations.
 We also seek to maximize income from our investments without assuming significant risk.
 To achieve our objectives, we maintain a portfolio of investments in a variety of securities of high credit quality.
 As of December 31, 2009, we had cash, cash equivalents and short-term investments of \$60.3 million.
 On October 13, 2009, we completed our initial public offering of 6,820,000 shares of our common stock at a price of \$10.00 per share.
 Net cash proceeds from the public offering were approximately \$61.8 million, after deducting underwriting discounts and commissions and offering expenses paid or payable by us following the offering.
 We have invested these funds in highly liquid, investment-grade securities in accordance with our investment policy.
 The securities in our investment portfolio are not leveraged and are classified as available for sale.
 We currently do not hedge interest rate exposure.
-Because of the short-term maturities of our investment portfolio.
+Because of the short-term maturities of our investments, we do not believe that an increase in market rates would have a material negative impact on the realized value of our investment portfolio.
 We actively monitor changes in interest rates.
 While our investment portfolio includes mortgage-backed securities, we do not hold sub-prime mortgages.
 Our investments in mortgage-backed securities are issued by, or fully collateralized by, the U.S. government or U.S. government-sponsored entities.